-Multiple UK-bases bookmakers complained the use of this blacklist as a form of intimidation and even said it could be viewed as illegal data collection.
-However, their movement did not get any momentum since bWin obtained a license and trying to breach the online sports betting Belgium market was also illegal, to begin with.
+Many UK-based bookmakers complained about the use of this blacklist as a form of intimidation and even said it could be viewed as illegal data collection.
+However, their movement did not get any momentum since bwin obtained a license.
+Also, trying to breach the online sports betting Belgium market was also illegal.

 Online Sports Betting Belgium – Statistics

-What is more interesting is that the Belgian Gaming Commission, unlike many of the European regulatory bodies of the gambling industry also keeps a close eye on Belgian players.
+The Belgian Gaming Commission, unlike many of the European regulatory bodies of the gambling industry, keeps a close eye on Belgian players.
 They are among the only ones to impose fines for players that are accessing services of unauthorized operators while also taking care of periodic surveys to find out about their preferences.

-It was these surveys that showed an increasing trend among young players, aged 24 – 35, to access online gambling sites at least twice per month.
-The growth was of 15% compared to the previous year, and not surprisingly, 78% of people in this category are males.
+These surveys showed an increasing trend among young players, aged 24 – 35, to access online gambling sites at least twice per month.
+The growth was of 15% compared to the previous year, and not surprisingly, 78% of the people in this category are males.

 Best Online Sports Betting Sites in Belgium

-We already mentioned how difficult it is to an external operator to receive online sports betting license in Belgium so that strictness alone should guarantee that any provider being allowed to operate in this country delivers high-quality services.
+We already mentioned how difficult it is for an external operator to receive an online sports betting license in Belgium.
+This sole strictness should guarantee that any provider being allowed to operate in this country will deliver high-quality services.
 However, since we want our readers to have access to the very best sports betting sites, we made this top 3 for you.

-Being the first big online operator able to offer their services legally in Belgium, bWin enjoys a vast player base in the country since they come with an improved experience compared with the local online sports betting sites.
+Being the first big online operator able to offer their services legally in Belgium, bwin enjoys a vast player base in Belgium since they come with an improved experience compared with the local online sports betting sites.

 - Doesn’t have any virtual sports betting

-Another huge name in the online sports betting environment, Unibet managed to penetrate the Belgian market a lot later than bWin.
+Unibet, another big name in the online sports betting environment, managed to penetrate the Belgian market a lot later than bwin.
 Since then, they are trying to put up a fight with them, and this only comes for the benefit of players that can enjoy better offers and more diverse betting options.